Auspicious Dates in 2014

-- A geomancer is often sought to select an auspicious date, with the couple’s birth dates taken into consideration, as wedding is an once-in-a-lifetime event.
+- A geomancer is often sought to select an auspicious date, with the couple’s birth dates taken into consideration, as wedding is a once-in-a-lifetime event.

-- It is a custom to light a pair of candles or red lamps is lit on the wedding night in the bridal suite as its bright flame will fend off evil spirits.
+- It is a custom to light a pair of candles or red lamps on the wedding night in the bridal suite as the bright flame will fend off evil spirits.

 - Si Dian Jin (四点金) means giving jewellery to the bride.
-It means that the mother-in-law is telling her that she (the bride) will always have a comfortable roof over her head.
+It means that the mother-in-law is telling the bride that she will always have a comfortable roof over her head.
 Si Dian Jin is given during the formal betrothal or Guo Da Li (过大礼).

-- During Guo Da Li (过大礼), which usually takes place on an auspicious date 2 weeks before the wedding, the groom will visit the bride’s family with a matchmaker or parents to give the Betrothal Gifts ( 聘礼).
+- During Guo Da Li (过大礼), which usually takes place on an auspicious date 2 weeks before the wedding, the groom will visit the bride’s family with a matchmaker or his parents to give the Betrothal Gifts (聘礼).

-- The Betrothal Gifts ( 聘礼) would generally consist of 2 pairs of Dragon and Phoenix candles, 8 to 12 oranges, 2 bottles of wine, Pin Jin (聘金), wedding cakes and Si Dian Jin (四点金).
-A whole roasted suckling pig has to be presented in completely intact as a mark of respect for the bride’s family.
+- The Betrothal Gifts (聘礼) would consist 2 pairs of Dragon and Phoenix candles, 8 to 12 oranges, 2 bottles of wine, Pin Jin (聘金), wedding cakes and Si Dian Jin (四点金).
+Additionally, a whole roasted suckling pig has to be presented completely intact as a mark of respect for the bride’s family.

 - The Dowry (嫁妆) from the bride includes a pair of wedding towels, a tea set for the tea ceremony, a pair each of bowls, chopsticks and spoons, a part of the Pin Jin (聘金) and the 2 Phoenix candles from the Betrothal Gifts, sewing kit, double happiness (囍) basin and mug.

 - The sewing kit, which is part of the Dowry, signifies that the bride is a perfect wife.
-The kit is filled with auspicious items that have special meanings, e.g., the pin cushion with little boys on it signifies fertility, etc.
+The kit is filled with auspicious items that have special meaning, i.e., a pin cushion with little boys on it to signiy fertility.

-- It is a common practice to buy a new bed with new bed sheet that is usually in red or other auspicious colours for the bridal bed.
-The bed is not to be used before the wedding and to appease the fertility God to bless the couple to be able to easily bear a healthy baby boy; a young and healthy male toddler will be chosen to jump on the bed during an auspicious date.
+- It is a common practice to buy a new bed with new bed sheets that is usually in red or other auspicious colours for the bridal bed.
+To appease the fertility God to bless the couple to be able to bear a healthy baby boy, a young and healthy male toddler will be chosen to jump on the bed during an auspicious date.